MridulDhiman/oss-journal/fauxgl.md

 3. Pixel Color Calculation: for each pixel covered by triangle, color is decided by invoking the fragment shader.
 Resulting color is blended with existing colors in the `ColorBuffer` for that pixel.
 4. Depth Management: `DepthBuffer` stores the depth of each pixel in the screen, like they would be oriented according to camera's point of view, and how it's positioned.

+**Clipping**
+Clipping triangles and lines against a particular clipping plane, s.t. only certain parts are visible according to view frustum.
+Thus, it reduces load in subsequent stages of the rendering pipeline, thus reducing rendering times.
+1. `ClipPlanes` slice has 6 `ClipPlane` struct with P being point on the plane and N being normal vector on the plane.
+Each plane is used to trim triangle and lines, according to view frustum of the camera.

+**Sutherland - Hodgman Algorithm**: algorithm to clip polygon (triangle in this case), against multiple clip planes.
+It finds out which input points are remaining after clipping the shapes, and use these output points in the next stage of rendering pipeline.